How To Add Button Code & Code Box To Your Blog

 Now copy and paste all the code from Letter A. into the HTML gadget of your blog's sidebar.
 Click Save.
 Then check to see if your button has appeared.
 If it appears you may proceed to adding the code box.

-Above: This is what your Sidebar Code area will look like.
+Above: This is what your Sidebar Code Box & Button area will look like.

-Title it something funny, like - Grab My Button!
+Title it something funny, like - Grab My Button or leave Title blank.

 If you find glitches in these instructions please let us know and we will do our best to improve them.
 Good luck and happy blogging!